-In 30 seconds….
+In 30 seconds…

-Finasteride is a treatment for hair loss caused by male pattern baldness.
-It works by making your hair follicles more resistant to the process that changes testosterone into DHT by interacting with the enzyme 5-alpha-reductase.
+Finasteride is a treatment for hair loss caused by male pattern baldness (androgenetic alopecia).
+It works by making your hair follicles more resistant to the process that changes testosterone into dihydrotestosterone (DHT) by interacting with the enzyme 5-alpha-reductase.

-Giving your hair follicles greater resistance to this process means that your overall amount of hair increases and the appearance of your hair improves.
-Finasteride works as part of the natural cycle of shedding and growth, which means that it takes approximately three-to-six months for a visible difference in your hair to come about.
-Baby hairs and incremental change may appear before this, but for the majority of men the maximum effect will be achieved in around 12 months.
+Finasteride (brand name: Propecia) works as part of the natural cycle of shedding and growth, which means that it takes approximately three-to-six months for a visible difference in your hair to come about.
+Baby hairs and incremental change may appear before this, but for the majority of men, the maximum effect will be achieved in around 12 months.

-What Should You Know About Fighting Hair Loss with Finasteride?
+Fighting Hair Loss with Finasteride

-Hair loss in men is most commonly caused by male pattern baldness (MPB) – a near universal phenomenon in adult men which is driven by a reaction in the hair follicles on the scalp to DHT.
+Hair loss in men is most commonly caused by male pattern baldness (MPB) – a near-universal phenomenon in adult men which is driven by a reaction in the hair follicles on the scalp to DHT.

-Naturally this could be irreversible, but the hair growth (and hair loss) process is cyclical – and overall growth and loss depends on a constantly-fluctuating reaction to the body’s internal chemistry.
-So in this case, nature can certainly be improved upon.
+Naturally, this could be irreversible, but the hair growth (and hair loss) process is cyclical – and overall growth and loss depends on a constantly-fluctuating reaction to the body’s internal chemistry.

 Reliable & Trustworthy: FDA-approved Treatments

-Many men struggle because although hair loss comes for most of us at some stage in life, the time when it hits varies wildly from the late teens to middle age.
+Many men struggle because, although hair loss comes for most of us at some stage in life, the time when it hits varies wildly from the late teens to middle age.
 The occasional lucky soul makes it much longer.

 As one of two FDA-approved medicines and a strong performer in clinical trials, Finasteride is undoubtedly one of the best options to consider.
-It can also be combined with another leading treatment called minoxidil – a topical treatment applied to the scalp directly – which also stood up well in clinical testing.
+It can also be combined with another leading treatment called minoxidil (brand name: Rogaine) – a topical treatment applied to the scalp directly – which also stood up well in clinical testing.
 This can help make the medium-term results even more noticeable.

 Finasteride is a medicine rooted in science as opposed to a magic wand, which means that although the benefits are visible and significant in the vast majority of men in combating male pattern baldness, it does not regrow your hair overnight.

 What Happens During the First Few Months?

-Male pattern baldness tends to target the susceptible areas on the crown and front of the scalp, which means that the disruption of its mechanism will have the best restorative results in these areas.
-The hair growth cycle takes at least 3 months to return an average length short male hair to the point of needing to be cut again after natural shedding.
+Male pattern baldness tends to target the susceptible areas on the crown and front of the scalp, which means that the disruption of its mechanism will yield the best results in these areas.
+The hair growth cycle takes at least 3 months to return an average-length short male hair to the point of needing to be cut again after natural shedding.
 For that reason, it takes approximately this long to observe noticeable Finasteride results.

 However, the good news is that in the short-to-medium term there are safe, well-evidenced treatments like finasteride available to buy online.
 If taken consistently over time, this will help (and keep helping!) in your ongoing fight against hair loss.
 Especially when combined with topical minoxidil for the ultimate hair regrowth treatment.